 This street is the perfect example of Taipei’s renowned cafe and boutique culture.
 It has endless stalls, trendy shops and restaurants.
 We can’t forget to mention, it’s home to the original Din Tai Fung dumpling shop, a mecca for foodies and xiao long bao lovers!
 Yong Kang Beef Noodles is a must-try.
 It’s also close to Da’an Forest Park so you can burn off some of the calories consumed and enjoy a free activity after all the shopping!

-Address: Yongkang Street, Da’an District. 名稱: 永康街. 地址: 永康街，信義路二段路口
+Yongkang Street, Da’an District, Taipei, Taiwan. 名稱: 永康街. 地址: 永康街，信義路二段路口

 Hua Shan Cultural & Creative Park